 At the junction of the renal pelvis and ureter.

 At the site where the ureter passes over the pelvic brim.

 Papillary necrosis is another condition that can result in renal colic.
 Necrosis of the renal papillae is associated with the use of analgesics (e.g., nonsteroidal anti-inflammatory drugs).
 The necrotic papillae can slough off, resulting in obstruction and symptoms of renal colic.

 The functional unit of the kidney is a nephron, a tube that consists of different transporting epithelia in sequence.
 Each kidney has between 500,000 and 800,000 nephrons.
 A nephron has several functionally and histologically distinct segments (Figure 6-2).
 The glomerulus is the site of primary urine formation where blood plasma is filtered into the nephron.
 The glomerular capillaries are enveloped by the blind-ended upper part of the nephron, known as Bowman's capsule.
-Filtrate flows from Bowman's space into the proximal tubule, which ...
+Filtrate flows from Bowman's space into the proximal ...